NATIONAL TAKE A CHANCE DAY

 Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did.
 So throw off the bowline, sail away from the safe harbor, catch the trade winds in your sails.
 Explore.
 Dream.
 Discover. ~ Mark Twain

 Uncertain where to start?
-Polish up that resume’, sign up for a foreign language class, or buy a pair of hiking shoes.
-Those are the first steps to taking chances on new jobs, traveling to a foreign country, or hiking that trail.
+Polish up that resume’, sign up for a foreign language class, or buy a pair hiking shoes.
+Those are all first steps to taking chances on new jobs, traveling to a foreign country, or hiking that trail.

 Ready for a bigger chance?
 Buy that plane ticket or finally, take your business plan to the bank.
 It’s time to broaden those horizons.

 Celebrate your goals or dreams by taking a chance and getting started today!
 Share on social media using #NationalTakeAChanceDay

 Our research was unable to find the creator and origin of National Take a Chance Day.